jorditorresBCN/Assignments-2017/Lab02.md

 torres@vm:~$  cd tweepy
 torres@vm:~$  python setup.py install
 ```
+Create a notebook with the name `Lab2.TweepyAPI.ipynb` to keep track of all your work.

 In order to authorise our app to access Twitter on our behalf, we need to use the OAuth interface:

 ```